How to ACE Your Exams: Read This!

 Chapter 1 of the RxPrep Course Book, “Preparing for NAPLEX with RxPrep,” includes this RxPrep Roadmap to Passing and information about the NAPLEX.
 Useful Quick Guides referred to in this roadmap are provided at the end of Chapter 1 and include: How to Use the RxPrep Course Book, Top Seller Drugs, Required Formulas, Diagnostic Tests, Medical Terms and Medical Abbreviations.

 Begin by taking the Free Assessments in Drug Basics & Terminology and Math Basics to determine if you are ready to jump into NAPLEX preparation.
 If you have Online Course access you can find these tests within the "Preparing for NAPLEX with RxPrep" topic on your E-Learning Tools page.
 If not, you can access them here.

 A customized study plan is essential to your success.
-To make it simpler to create your study schedule, the RxPrep pharmacists have estimated the time it usually takes to complete each topic (see table below).
-A blank Excel template with the ability to populate (fill-in) your study schedule using a drop-down topic list is available to download above the table.
+To make it simpler to create your study schedule, the RxPrep pharmacists have estimated the time it usually takes to complete each topic and have developed sample study schedules and templates for use, as needed (see table and link below).
+Some learners will require more time than estimated.

 Helpful Pointers for Creating your Study Schedule

 Practice Math Daily

 Repetition is required for mastery.
 Schedule math for 1-2 hours (at night), or 3-4 hours during the day.
 Once you are on "auto pilot" calculating math problems, cut back to 1 hour per week as described in the How to Study Math section of the roadmap.
 If you are trying to remember a formula or how to set up a calculation when you are taking the actual exam, you should not be taking the exam.